Progress report for LNE23-463

 Data collection and analysis: For growth chamber/greenhouse studies, diseases incidence will be assessed as the percent of the total number of plants that show typical symptoms and disease severity will be assessed via a modified Horsfall-Barratt scale at 6-, 10-, and 12-days post inoculation and with the Plantdoctor phone app at 12 days post inoculation.
 Statistical analysis of disease severity and incidence calculated as area under the disease progress curve will follow previously published procedures [15,16].
 Average days to bolting will be analyzed by ANOVA and Tukey’s test.
 Additionally, the hypersensitive reaction will be assessed visually at 30 and 48 hours.
 For field experiments, Disease incidence, severity, flowering, and flea beetle damage will be assessed from two 4x4 subplots internal to each plot weekly for at least 6 weeks or until all germplasm lines have initiated flowering.
 Data analysis for disease and bolting will be similar to analyses conducted for experiments under controlled conditions.
 Additionally, non-parametric analyses similar to disease progress will be used to analyze progress of flea beetle damage.

-Three different research goals were initiated this year: 1) Identification of arugula and brassica leafy green bacterial pathogens; 2) Field germplasm evaluation; 3) Greenhouse germplasm evaluations.
+We progressed in our three main research areas this year: Identification of arugula and brassica leafy green bacterial pathogens; 2) Field germplasm evaluation; 3) Greenhouse germplasm evaluations.

 Education